 Initially, payments were not integrated into the product experience.
 Since Pipe was still in closed beta until June 2020, their payments volume and frequency was small enough to be handled by manually initiating wires and ACH payments through the bank portal.
 Once they started to find product-market fit, they realized that manual payment operations was going to be unsustainable at scale.

 As they started considering different options for automating payments, they were quick to rule out directly integrating with their bank.
-“While servicing is a big part of our business, we realized that we don’t want to focus on building the underlying infrastructure,” said Lukas Wagner, VP Finance at Pipe.
+“While servicing is a big part of our business, we realized that we don’t want to focus on building the underlying infrastructure,” said Lukas Wagner, CFO of Pipe.
 “If another company has already solved this problem, we’re better off focusing on adding value to our core product.”